madalinpopa/aerovault/README.md

 # AeroVault

-**AeroVault** is a CLI tool designed to easily backup, restore, and sync Docker volumes to popular cloud storage services like AWS and Azure.
-With future plans to include features like volume restoration and syncing, AeroVault simplifies the process of managing container volume backups in the cloud.
+**AeroVault** is a CLI tool designed to easily back up, restore, and sync Docker volumes to popular cloud storage services like AWS and Azure.
+With plans to include features like volume restoration and syncing, AeroVault simplifies the process of managing container volume backups in the cloud.

 ## Features